voxmachina/ng-slideshow/README.md

    * @type {Map<string, any>}
    */
   options = Immutable.Map({
-    showDots: true,
+    showDots: true,         // Shows a dot navigation component
-    height: 450,
+    height: 450,            // The initial slideshow height
-    showThumbnails: true,
+    showThumbnails: true,   // Optionally include thumbnails a navigation option
-    thumbnailWidth: 150
-  });
+    thumbnailWidth: 150     // Thumbnail individual width for the thumbnail navigation component });

   /**
-   * A list of images
+   * A list of images, title is optional, it will be displayed when it's available *
+   * All images should have a url and a title parameter, if you don't
+   * receive the content like this from the server you can always work out something like:
+   *
+   * datasetFromServer.map((imageData) => {
+   *   imageData.url = imageData.serverUrl;
+   *   imageData.title = imageData.serverTitle;
+   * });
    *
    * @type {Immutable.List<any>}
    */
   images = Immutable.List([